edwin-jones/edwin-jones.github.io/wishlist.md

 [Halfords](https://www.halfords.com/)

+### Running shoes

+My current running shoes are wearing out and are not long for this world.
+I am a size 11-12 depending on the store.
+I tend to overpronate as well.

+### Running shorts

+A good pair of running shorts with pockets would be ace.
+I'm roughly a 32" waist.

+### iPhone SE armband

+My current armband is wearing/worn out so I could do with a new one.

+### Jeans

+My M&S Jeans tend to be wearing out far faster than they should so a more hard wearing pair would be good for cycling and the like.

+### Nice shirts (M&S do good ones)

+Kim knows the ones I like, I'm a 15" ish collar.

+### V neck jumpers (M&S style)
+These are really useful for looking smart, but my current ones have holes in...
+Brown/Grey/Navy are good options.

 ### An ikea markus chair (grey)
 My current office chair is wearing out and it can be a bit uncomfortable when I'm working to use it for extended periods, and it's a faux-leather material so it gets sweaty in summer.
 The [Ikea Markus](https://www.ikea.com/gb/en/products/chairs-stools-benches/office-chairs/markus-swivel-chair-vissle-dark-grey-art-30261152/) is a well reviewed mid-range chair that I'd like to try.